10 Best Masticating Juicers of 2023 – Top Picks & Reviews

 - One-month free trial and a 2-year warranty

 - Doesn’t fully extract produce

 6. AMZCHEF ZM1501 Slow Juicer

 The feed chute is only 1.6 inches, meaning you’ll have to do some prep work.
 When we tested this model, the plastic components, filter screen, and auger felt less durable than we would have liked.
-AMZCHEF offers a two-year warranty.
+AMZCHEF offers a 2-year warranty.

 7. Kuvings B6000R Slow-Masticating Juicer

 The Kuvings Whole Slow Juicer B6000R is a high-cost, heavy model with a powerful motor and a good warranty.
 It doesn’t quite live up to its price, with fewer features and a less attractive design.